 - The cream cheese, mascarpone, and heavy cream / whipping cream all need to be high in fat.
 Using the low-fat version may result in a thinner frosting since it contains more water

 - Cream cheese frosting is very easy to overwhip.
-When whipping the frosting stop as soon as the mixture reached a fluffy consistency (will take 2-3 minutes).
-It won´t get stiffer after this point, in fact, if you overbeat it, it will only get runnier, then it will break
+When whipping the frosting, stop as soon as the mixture reaches a fluffy consistency (it will take 2-3 minutes).
+It won't get stiffer after this point, and if you overbeat it, it will only get runnier, and then it will break

-- You can add your favorite flavoring agent or coloring agent to this frosting but you need to do it carefully.
+- You can add your favorite flavoring agent or coloring agent to this frosting, but you need to do it carefully.
 Use the powdered or gel version instead of the liquid version whenever possible.
-Again, do not overmixing
+Again, do not overmix.

 Jayne